-Further, we believe that future coverage and reimbursement will likely be subject to increased restrictions both in the U.S. and in international markets.
-For example, in the U.S., recent health reform measures have resulted in reductions in Medicare and other healthcare funding, and there have been several recent U.S. Congressional inquiries and legislation designed to, among other things, reform government program reimbursement methodologies for medicines and bring more transparency to drug pricing.
-Such restrictions may include legislative proposals seeking to reduce drug prices (e.g., by placing limits on pharmaceutical price increases and tying Medicare Part B drug prices to international drug prices), increase competition (e.g., by allowing for personal importation of drugs from Canada), lower out-of-pocket drug costs for patients (e.g., by capping Medicare Part D beneficiary out-of-pocket pharmacy expenses) and increase patient access to lower-cost generic and biosimilar drugs.
-In November 2020, the U.S. Department of Health and Human Services issued a final rule modifying the anti-kickback law safe harbors for plans, pharmacies, and pharmaceutical benefit managers.
+Further, we believe that future coverage, reimbursement and pricing will likely be subject to increased restrictions both in the U.S. and in international markets.
+In the U.S., recent health reform measures have resulted in reductions in Medicare and other healthcare funding, and there have been several recent U.S. Congressional inquiries, legislation and executive orders designed to, among other things, reduce drug prices (e.g., by placing limits on pharmaceutical price increases and tying Medicare Part B drug prices to international drug prices), increase competition (e.g., by facilitating importation of drugs from Canada and encouraging the prohibition of pay for delay and similar agreements), lower out-of-pocket drug costs for patients (e.g., by capping Medicare Part D beneficiary out-of-pocket pharmacy expenses), and increase support for and patient access to lower-cost generic and biosimilar drugs.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.
-Third-party coverage and reimbursement for medicines may not be available or adequate in either the U.S. or international markets, and third-party payers, whether foreign or domestic, or governmental or commercial, may allocate their resources to address the current COVID-19 Pandemic or experience delays or disruptions in their ability to devote resources to coverage and reimbursement matters related to our products or medicines
+Third-party coverage and reimbursement for medicines may not be available or adequate in either the U.S. or international markets, and third-party payers, whether foreign or domestic, or governmental or commercial, may allocate their resources to address the current COVID-19 Pandemic or experience delays or disruptions in their ability to devote resources to coverage and reimbursement matters related to our products or medicines as a result of the COVID-19 Pandemic, which would negatively affect the potential commercial success of our products, our revenue and our profits.